 Esports will serve as Lebanon Valley College’s 26th varsity intercollegiate athletic program and its first co-ed sport.

 The fastest growing sport in the world has arrived at LVC.
-We launched the first varsity esports team in the state this spring and compete in Blizzard Entertainment's Overwatch and Hearthstone, as well as Riot Games' League of Legends.
+We launched the first varsity esports team in Pennsylvania in spring 2018.
+Our esports varsity athletes compete in Blizzard Entertainment's Overwatch and Hearthstone, as well as Riot Games' League of Legends.
 Other competitions will be added in fall 2018.
-Compete and practice as a team using gaming-specific computer technology.
+You can compete and practice as a team using gaming-specific computer technology.

 Interested?
 Complete our recruiting questionnaire.